Kyoto is a city rich in history. However, much of the physical evidence of that history has long since disappeared. It is also a deeply sacred place.

 Want to get a glimpse of hidden paths that have each played a part in shaping Kyoto's venerable past?

-Then this guide to three short but historical trails is a great place to start your journey into hidden Kyoto walks...
+Then this guide to three short but historical trails (including a full walkthrough video of one of the walks) is a great place to start your journey into these hidden Kyoto walks...

 Download a PDF of this Guide:

 3 Hidden Kyoto Walks To Get You Off The Beaten Path

 Japan’s ancient capital

 Kyoto, founded in 794 as Heian Kyo, was the Imperial City for over a thousand years before Emperor Meiji made the journey east.
 He came over the mountains to Edo (Tokyo), for an extended stay after the downfall of Tokugawa Shogunate in 1868.

 The decision to relocate the capital from Kyoto to Tokyo came not long after in 1889.
 Today with a city population of almost 1.5 million, Kyoto is still recognized as the cultural centre of Japan.
 It’s a destination that draws visitors from not just all corners of Japan, but, in normal circumstances, the world.